 Cupertino has an amazing opportunity for an off-street biking and walking trail connecting its east and west sides: the Tamien Innu, aka the I-280 trail.
 The Tamien Innu completed its Feasibility Study in 2019, and soon afterward Apple donated the full cost of $1.8M toward the design of the three segments of the trail (east, central, west).
 It appeared then that the trail would be moving forward to construction at a good pace.
 Unfortunately, this has not happened, with the trail still not yet fully designed after six years.

-Much of that time has been spent on city negotiations with Valley Water, which owns the trail land, and with Apple, which owns some of the adjacent land.
-These negotiations have mainly been over trail width, damage to roots of nearby trees, surface runoff, and retaining walls.
-One city staffer repeatedly described this process as “challenging”.
-Based on WBC’s quarterly status check-ins, it’s clear that Valley Water’s response time is driving the delay in the project.
-With every response taking a minimum of eight weeks from Valley Water, it’s easy to see how this project has been delayed so long.
-City staff are calling weekly to get a response from Valley Water’s Community Projects Review unit.
+Much of that time has been spent on city negotiations with Valley Water, which owns the trail land, and with Apple, which owns adjacent land.
+These negotiations have mainly been over trail width, protection for roots of nearby trees, surface runoff, and the design of retaining walls.
+The process has been described as “challenging.”

 Soonest Opening For The First Segment is Likely To Be 2028

-If the latest design proposal submitted to Valley Water meets with their approval, the eastern segment of the Tamien Innu still will likely not begin construction until 2027 as staff need to finalize the design, obtain required permits from local agencies, put the project through a competitive bidding process, and select a contractor to do the work.
-Start of construction on the central segment would be two years later at the earliest (2029 or 2030), as it already has passed its environmental clearance.
-The western segment would be still yet further out into the 2030’s, and with its major road crossing issues, there are no predictions as to how long it will take.
+If the latest design proposal submitted to Valley Water meets with their approval, the eastern segment of the Tamien Innu still will likely not begin construction until 2027 as staff need to finalize the design, obtain required permits from regulatory agencies, put the project through a competitive bidding process, and select a contractor to do the work.
+Start of construction on the central segment would be at least three years later, likely more, at the earliest (2031 or later), as it already has passed its environmental clearance but also trail parameters will need to be negotiated.
+The western segment would be still yet further out into the late 2030’s–with its major road crossing issues, there are no predictions as to how long it will take.

 Key information